 Portage Bay Cafe

-website | neighborhoods: Ballard, U-District, SLU | best for: typical brunch favorites with a twist (reservations recommended)
+website | neighborhoods: Ballard, University District, South Lake Union | best for: typical brunch favorites with a twist (reservations recommended)

 Portage Bay Cafe is a crowd pleaser because it has something for everyone.
 If you order any of the pancakes, waffles, or French toast, you’re entitled to take a trip up to the toppings bar that’s full of fruit, nuts, whipped cream, maple syrup, and more.
 Or, if you’re like me and prefer savory, there’s a ton of Benedict, hash, and egg dishes, too.